 OPA Centenary Event: Celebrating a Century of Psychiatry

-Join OPA members, supporters, and guests on April 26, 2021 at 18:30 ET to celebrate a Century of Psychiatry!
-This virtual celebration will be a unique opportunity to learn about OPA's advocacy initiatives and recent developments in various areas of mental health/addictions, to meet and to interact with the team behind the acclaimed CTV/NBC medical drama TRANSPLANT, to listen to poetry, and to visit our art exhibits.
-The keynote address will be delivered by Hon.
+On the evening of April 26, 2021, OPA members, supporters, and guests joined us to mark the close-out of our 100-year anniversary.
+This virtual event was a unique opportunity to learn about our advocacy initiatives and various developments in the areas of mental health/addictions, to meet and to interact with the team behind the acclaimed CTV/NBC medical drama TRANSPLANT, to listen to poetry, and to visit our art exhibits.
+The keynote address was delivered by Hon.
 Michael A. Tibollo, Associate Minister of Mental Health & Addictions.

 Dr. Ahmad loves to live in between the lines because she believes a lot of power and beauty springs from these liminal spaces.
 She cares deeply about people and their stories.

-Hamza is a 2020 recipient of RBC's top 25 Canadian Immigrants Award and recently partnered with the Canada Media Fund's MADE campaign as ambassador to celebrate Islamic History Month.
-He spoke at this year's TEDxTORONTO Fall digital event series 'Uncharted' using his public platform to speak on issues important to him, including refugees' rights, racial injustice, and combating stereotypes; and was honoured as Playback's Breakout Star of the Year.
-Raised in Ottawa, Hamza is youngest of four siblings born in Saudi Arabia to Pakistani parents, and has called Canada home since 1990.
+Hamza is a 2020 recipient of RBC's top 25 Canadian Immigrants Award and partnered with the Canada Media Fund's MADE campaign as ambassador to celebrate Islamic History Month.
+He spoke at the TEDxTORONTO Fall digital event series 'Uncharted' using his public platform to speak on issues important to him, including refugees' rights, racial injustice, and combating stereotypes.
+He was honoured as Playback's Breakout Star of the Year.
+Raised in Ottawa, Hamza is the youngest of four siblings born in Saudi Arabia to Pakistani parents and has called Canada home since 2000.
 He holds a Bachelor of Arts in Film Studies with a minor in Law from Carleton University.

 Nicole Neidhardt is Diné (Navajo) of Kiiyaa'áanii Clan on her mother’s side, a blend of European ancestry on her father’s side and is from Santa Fe, NM.
-She has a BFA from the University of Victoria and is currently working on her MFA at OCAD University in Toronto, ON.
-Nicole’s Diné identity is the heart of her practice which encompasses installation, illustration, painting, and large-scale murals.
+She has a BFA from the University of Victoria and completed her MFA at OCAD University in Toronto, ON.
+Nicole’s Diné identity is the heart of her practice, which encompasses installation, illustration, painting, and large-scale murals.
 She has a vibrant community arts practice that began in Victoria, BC.
 Her passions now are in the fields of Diné storytelling and Indigenous Futurisms.
-She is the co-founder of the Innovative Young Indigenous Leaders Symposium, the Groundswell Climate Collective, and has recently released a children’s book she illustrated written by Monique Gray Smith titled, When We Are Kind.
+She is the co-founder of the Innovative Young Indigenous Leaders Symposium, the Groundswell Climate Collective, and has released a children’s book she illustrated written by Monique Gray Smith titled, When We Are Kind.

 Passionate about helping those faced with mental health and addictions challenges, Minister Tibollo is pursuing his PhD in Clinical Psychology with a focus on Addictions and Concurrent Disorders through the University of Southern California.